 That’s why in October 2019 we were co-founders of Bite Back 2030, a youth-led movement working to achieve a world where all young people have the opportunity to be healthy, no matter where they live.

 As a youth-led charity and campaigning organisation, Bite Back 2030 is able to engage young people by sharing the truth about how the food system is designed, and work with them to improve it in order to put their health first.
-Bite Back 2030 will also build a powerful alliance of food industry and health professionals, government, local councils and NGOs that will help make that change a reality.
+Bite Back 2030 is also building a powerful alliance of food industry and health professionals, government, local councils and NGOs that will help make that change a reality.

 We invited Bite Back 2030 CEO James Toop to ask youth board member Christina Adane why this work matters so much to her…